Published: April 30, 2018

 An example of a great cooking app design (image by tubik)

 In today’s article we’re going to share with you our insights on how to make own recipe app MVP and then enhance it with a bunch of cool features.
 Read on, it’s going to be yummy!

 On the contrary, they just leave readers even more confused.
-We in Stormotion decided to choose a more straightforward way and supply you with everything you need to create a recipe app: features, tech tips & estimations.
+We at Stormotion decided to choose a more straightforward way and supply you with everything you need to create a recipe app: features, tech tips & estimations.

 But how can you get them?
 This is the most challenging thing for anyone who thinks about building such an app.
-Yet, keep calm and let’s make it crystal clear.

 There are 3 ways to fill your mobile app with recipes:

 Each approach has its strong and weak sides.

 If you’re thinking about API integration, here are the main pros and cons:

 Building your own database is a good solution if you want to stay independent.
 Yet, it has own disadvantages as well: